nero19960329/autify-ai-engineer-assignment/_sources/developer_guide.rst.txt

           ENV=test pytest tests/unit

     - Use Cypress to run integration tests.
+Make sure the application is running before running the tests.

       .. code-block:: bash